Paternity and Child Custody

 - The willingness and ability of parents to cooperate in raising their child.
 Can the parents share information?
 Can they keep the child away from their conflicts?
 Do they have good ways to resolve arguments over big decisions about the child?

 The court must write findings on all of these things.
 The court must say how it decided on the best interests of the child.
-The court will not look at the actions of a parent if it does not affect their relationship to the child.
-The court will look at whether a parent has made a false charge of sexual abuse, physical abuse or neglect.
+The court does not look at the actions of a parent if it does not affect their relationship with the child.

 Yes.
-The court can change custody if the situation of the child or the parents changes, and a new order is needed for the best interests of the child.
-The court will only look at facts that have changed since the old order or facts that were unknown at the time of the old order.
+The court can change custody if the situation of the child or the parent(s) changes, and a new order is needed for the best interests of the child.
+The court only looks at facts that have changed since the old order or facts that were unknown at the time of the old order.
 The court can only change custody when: